mishradile/AFMTool/README.md

 ├── /AFMTOOL/
 │   ├── /util/              # Folder containing scripts grouped by their general functions (Draw 2D/3D plots, find roughness, find step height, etc)
 │   ├── AFMtool.py          # Script that will be ran from command line, it'll call other scripts in the process of running when needed
-├── /results/               # Test files (alternatively `spec` or `tests`)
+├── /results/
-    ├── /ref_regions_imgs/  # Place to store images indicating regions which are used for calculation of copper/polymer roughness and step height.
+    ├── /ref_regions_imgs/  # Place to store images indicating regions which are used for calculation of copper/polymer roughness and step height.                         └── /xlSheets           # Folder storing final Excel reports
-    ├── /ML_identified_contacts  # Raw output from OpenCV Houghcircles indicating the circles identified, used to quickly check if script is giving correct result for each file.
-(Maybe can remove after completely verifying accuracy of ref_regions_imgs)
-    └── /xlSheets           # Folder storing final Excel reports

 ```
+### Overall flow of program
+Open GUI (`util/gui`), read user's selected files and optional inputs --> Parse AFM raw data into Numpy arrays, using scripts in `/util/file_reader/` (adapted from pySPM as cited in paper) --> Flatten data array using pySPM function --> Generate 2D, 3D plots using `util/draw_2d_3d_images` --> Automatically identify location of circular/square Cu pads using Hough transform algorithm in OpenCV. (`util/mlScripts`)  --> Calclate roughness at identified regions (`util/roughness/`) --> Generate line profile around the best circle identified (`util/line_profile/`), automatically identifying the regions of polymer and Cu, to calculate step height and roll-off --> Using identified regions of Cu pads and polymers, plot reference images indicating the areas used for calculations, so that user can check for program's accuracy quickly (`util.ref_imgs`) --> Create new Excel file and fill in with all the calculated values (`util/excel_utils/`)